ott-jax/ott/README.md

 P = geom.transport_from_potentials(out.f, out.g)
 ```

-One can then plot the transport linking each point from the first point cloud to one or more points from the second.
+The call to `sinkhorn` above works out the optimal transport solution by storing its output.
+The transport matrix can be instantiated using those optimal solutions and the `Geometry` again.
+That transoprt matrix links each point from the first point cloud to one or more points from the second, as illustrated below.

 ![obtained coupling](./images/couplings.png)

-As can be seen above, the sinkhorn algorithm will operate on that `Geometry`,
+To be more precise, the `sinkhorn` algorithm operates on the `Geometry`,
-taking into account weights `a` and `b`, to produce a named tuple that contains among other things two potentials `f` and `g` (vectors of the same respective size as `a` and `b`), as well as `reg_ot_cost`, the objective of the regularized OT problem.
+taking into account weights `a` and `b`, to solve the OT problem, produce a named tuple that contains two optimal dual potentials `f` and `g` (vectors of the same size as `a` and `b`), the objective `reg_ot_cost` and a log of the `errors` of the algorithm as it converges, and a `converged` flag.

 ## Overall description of source code